 (con't from Part II)

-A songwriter knows that not every song that springs from their pen is going to end up being a hit.
+Songwriters know that not every song that springs from their pens is going to end up being a hit.
 Each and every song they write ...
 IS what it is.
-In the same way, not everything we start writing or improvising at the organ is going to end up a masterpiece, and to expect it to be that way is unrealistic and harmful.
+In the same way, not everything we start writing or improvising at the organ is going to end up, or even come close to being, a masterpiece, and to expect it to be that way is unrealistic and harmful.

 As we write something new and look back on what we've written before, we will sense, probably, that one or maybe two of them we wrote before are maybe less strong, a little weaker perhaps, than the last one.
 This is all part of the growth process as we gain experience in writing, little by little, and find our own voice, not a "style" exactly, but more a manner of speaking with our composing.